SazinSamin/Samin_Reading_Room/Algorithm/Sorting/README.md

        linear complexity is the need.

 ####   -Practical information.
-       Sorting in Dart progamming language implementated as when the difference between right & left value is 32 or less, they use regular        insertion sort.
-But if the difference avobe the level then thay use Dual-Pivot Quicksort algorithm.
+       Sorting in Dart programming language implemented as when the difference between right & left value is 32 or less, they use regular        insertion sort.
+But if the difference avobe the level then they use Dual-Pivot Quicksort algorithm.